Lab Director: Patricia A. Reuter-Lorenz, Ph.D.

 Program Area: Cognition & Cognitive Neuroscience

 The Cognitive and Affective Neuropsychology Laboratory is dedicated to investigating the neural mechanisms underlying cognition and affect.
-Through the combined use of performance measures and neuroimaging, our goal is to develop new models of how the brain gives rise to mental life across the lifespan.
-Our projects focus on attention, working memory (cognitive and affective), and executive processes, with special emphasis on how these abilities change due to aging.
+Using a variety of approaches, our goal is to develop new models of how the brain gives rise to mental life across the lifespan.
+Our projects focus on cognitive and affective working memory processes, the influence of value and emotion on cognitive processes, and how these abilities change due to aging.

-Multimodal Imaging of Brain Activity to Investigate Walking and Mobility Decline in Older Adults (Mind in Motion Study): Hypothesis, Theory, and Methods
+Corrigendum: Multimodal Imaging of Brain Activity to Investigate Walking and Mobility Decline in Older Adults (Mind in Motion Study): Hypothesis, Theory, and Methods.

 Clark, D. J., Manini, T. M., Ferris, D. P., Hass, C. J., Brumback, B. A., Cruz-Almeida, Y., Pahor, M., Reuter-Lorenz, P. A., & Seidler, R. D. (2020).
 Frontiers in Aging Neuroscience, 12.